jborza/jborza.github.io/_posts/2020-07-12-solitaire-cli.md

 }
 ```

-## Prototyping without graphics
+## Text user interface

 ### Ncurses

-There's a fine text-user interface library ncurses (new curses) out there.
-Using its Unicode version `ncursesw` we get support for Unicode card symbols, such as ♥♠♣♦.
+A popular text-user interface library is called [ncurses](https://en.wikipedia.org/wiki/Ncurses) (new curses).
+We can get support for Unicode card symbols, such as ♥♠♣♦, by using its Unicode version `ncursesw`.
 That enables us to represent the cards as a fairly human-readable 10♠ or J♥.

-We can introduce helper functions such as `rank_to_charptr` and `suit_to_charptr` that we'll later use to print a card:
+We can introduce helper functions such as `rank_to_charptr` and `suit_to_charptr` that we'll use to print a card representation, using the Unicode character codes for the suits:

 ```c
 const char *suit_to_charptr(int suit) {